lee-pham/mcal/README.md

 - [/u/aceisace](https://www.reddit.com/user/aceisace/): For the tips on E-Ink development and the [InkyCal](https://github.com/aceisace/Inkycal) repo (worth checking out even though I didn't use it for this project).

-## Contributing

-I won't be updating this code much, since it has been serving me well.
-Nevertheless, feel free to fork the repo and modify it for your own purpose.
-At the same time, check out other similar projects, such as [InkyCal](https://github.com/aceisace/Inkycal).
-It's much more polished and also actively developed.

-## What's Next

-Honestly, the cost of this project is way too high for a single purpose device.
-Personally, I've been looking at E-Ink tablets that emulate the experience of writing on paper, and allow the users to take notes on the go.
-Those familiar with this range of products would be aware of the reMarkable tablet, Ratta Supernote, Kobo Elipsa and many others.
-My next project is likely to enhance one of these devices such that the calendar will be displayed when it's not in use.
-While this is usually possible by manually setting the sleep screen image / screensaver, I'm looking to have the screensaver updated automatically on a daily basis, like how it was done in this project.